jonghyeonk/Leverage_Eventlog/README.md

 # Information Measure based Anomaly detection using Adjusted Leverage
 This repository shows developed algorithm of adjected leverage score and anomaly detection for event log, and a folder "BINET_tnolle" is refered from "https://github.com/tnolle/binet" to show baseline models including Sampling, Naive, OC-SVM, DAE, BINET refered from [2].
 The algorithm of adjected leverage is coded using statistical package R as seen in folder "Leverage_Ko" and it calculates anomaly score for each case in trace level.
-The result of performance was recorded in "table.csv" file.
+The total result of performance was recorded in "table.csv" file.

 ## Prepared Data1 - 70 artifical logs